Ice cream, gelato, sherbert and sorbet are all on our summertime dessert menu this year.

 We love our ice cream straight from the canister like soft-serve, but it does benefit from a stay in the fridge to harden it up (especially if you want discernable scoops).

-For these scrumptious frozen desserts, none of which can be found in the supermarket, we went to our favorite food writers and ice cream experts for their recipes.
 The good news?
 You probably have most of the ingredients on hand.
 The bad news?
 You’ll probably have to share.

 By Bruce Weinstein and Mark Scarbrough, food writers in Colebrook, Conn.